ocmca/youtube-playlist-scraper-powershell/README.md

 ### Clone youtube-playlist-scraper-powershell to your local computer

 Hit `Windows Key + R` together to bring up the run dialog box and in the text input field therein, enter `cmd` to bring up the command line terminal.
 If you're familiar with opening Powershell any other way, do what makes you comfortable!
+One way is by entering powershell.exe directly into your terminal if you have in your system path.

+> Note: If this doesn't work you might need to configure Power Shell to work with your system.
+For those instructions, read this link

 ```
 powershell.exe